Who We Are

 Our Mission

-Our mission is to evangelize and educate young people, especially those who are poor and at risk in the style of Don Bosco.
+Our mission is to be in the Church signs and bearers of the love of God for young people, especially those who are poor (C2).

 After the example of our founder, we animate and form collaborators to share in this mission of the Church.